Director of Litigation Research | Diligent Investigator

 Path to HAI

-Before joining HAI in 2013, Allison worked at and volunteered for a number of records and artifact repositories, assisting with the organization, inventory, and preservation of select collections maintained at the Department of Special & Area Studies Collections at the University of Florida, the Archives and Special Collections Department at American University, and the United States Holocaust Memorial Museum.
+Before joining HAI in 2013, Allison worked for a number of records and artifact repositories, assisting with the organization, inventory, and preservation of select collections maintained at the Department of Special & Area Studies Collections at the University of Florida, the Archives and Special Collections Department at American University, and the United States Holocaust Memorial Museum.

 Allison received her master’s degree in public history at American University in 2013, after completing coursework in Modern European History and oral history, and an internship assisting heritage project grant recipients with the Humanities Council of Washington, D.C. (now HumanitiesDC).
 During her studies, she contributed to ongoing history projects with the Smithsonian Gardens and the founder of the Cleveland Homeless Oral History Project, Professor Daniel Kerr.
 Allison majored in history at the University of Florida, earning her bachelor’s degree and graduating summa cum laude in 2011.